Treat your water if it has high levels of contaminants.

 Carbon filtration

-Carbon filtration systems can be installed as a whole house system (POE), but are more frequently installed at or under the kitchen sink (POU).
+Carbon filtration systems can be installed as a whole house system (POET), but are more frequently installed at or under the kitchen sink (POU).
 They use a filter with carbon in it.
 As the water moves through the filter, the contaminant is trapped by the carbon until the filter is saturated.

 Carbon filters are often used to remove general taste and odor problems.
 Carbon filters are also effective at removing organic compounds and gases such as PFAS and radon.